motion/orbit/next.md

   - returning proper people for certain things / showing in app

 ## small things
+- resizing the window (height)
 - settings pane: general settings + integrations split out + working open/close
-- auto minimize height if window behind is at bottom (slack)
-- return focus to previous window on hide ora
-- hover to see tooltip peek (test if it be done in same browserwindow)
+- peek things
-- add preview of body contents when showing items
+- show body contents snippet when on thing
-- hiding should remove pointer events
 - make stack link to url so that hmr doesnt lose state
 - need to do bolding inside ui.text so it works well with clamps
 - :bug: once you pin the results disappear